WATCHERS - action documentary series!

 retracing her roots! - 2007 - 60 min.

-A personal journey to her native roots - 60 min. - Written by Donna Rowell - Drama - A very personal and emotionally moving program about one woman's "return" to her spiritual roots and native identity.
+A very personal and emotionally moving program about one woman's "return" to her spiritual roots and native identity.
 As this exciting story unfolds through the woman's direct experiences the viewer follows her journey and so travels deeper into her "return".
 Woven together with riveting stories from Elders brought to life through stirring traditional art, dances, songs, and crafts.
 Vanishing Link explores native spirituality through the oral traditions of tribal elders while following a unique spiritual quest.
-The program is a must-see for all audiences. ($149.00)
+A must-see for all audiences. ($149.00)

 ECHOES OF THE SISTERS